iden3/go-iden3-auth/README.md

 ### Query verification

-Proof for each atomic circuit contains public signals that allow extracting user and issuer identifiers, states, signature challenges, etc.
+Proof for each atomic circuit contains public signals that allow extracting user and issuer identifiers, states, signature, challenges, etc.

 Circuit public signals marshallers are defined in the go-circuits library.